James Edward Ignatius Masterson: Victoria Cross

 Masterson was 37 years old, and a lieutenant in the 1st Battalion, Devonshire Regiment, when the following deed took place on 6 January 1900, at Wagon Hill, Ladysmith, South Africa for which he was awarded the VC:

 He was severely wounded during the action, and placed in a field hospital.
 In February 1900 he was promoted to captain (the appointment was dated back to 1 January 1900).
 After returning to active service, he received a brevet promotion to major on 29 November 1900 (gazetted in a 1901 South Africa Honours list), and stayed in South Africa until after the war formally ended in June 1902.

-His battalion had transferred to British India, and Masterson left Point Natal on the SS Ionian in November 1902 to join it at Ranikhet, Bengal Presidency.
+His regiment's 1st Battalion had transferred to British India, and Masterson left Point Natal on the SS Ionian in November 1902 to join it at Ranikhet, Bengal Presidency.

 Later career

-He transferred to the King's Own Royal Lancaster Regiment as a Major in 1911 and retired in 1912.
-In 1914 he returned to the Army as a deputy director of Railway Transport.
+He transferred to the King's Own Royal Lancaster Regiment as a major on 16 August 1911 and retired on 25 June 1912.
+In 1914 he returned to the Army.
+He failed the medical inspection and was deemed unfit for active service overseas.
+Nonetheless, he served for five years as a deputy director of Railway Transport, administrative services and departments, on the Embarkation & Transport staff.
+He was at Military Embarkation Port No.1, Southampton Docks.

+His father, Thomas, born in Portsmouth, relocated here in the 1890s.
+He, as his son, took up residence in nearby Waterlooville in 1902.
 He died at Waterlooville, Hampshire, England, on 24 December 1935, aged 73.

-His Victoria Cross is displayed at the Military Museum of Devon and Dorset, Dorchester, Dorset, England.
+His Victoria Cross is displayed at The Keep Military Museum of Devon and Dorset, Dorchester, Dorset, England.

-His ancestor, also surnamed Masterson, captured a Napoleonic eagle at Barossa in 1811 and was given a field commission; this is portrayed in Bernard Cornwell's Sharpe's Fury.
+His great grandfather, Sergeant Patrick Masterson of the 87th Foot, captured a Napoleonic eagle at the Battle of Barossa in 1811 and was given a field commission; this is portrayed in Bernard Cornwell's Sharpe's Fury.
+A spectacle akin to a Royal Tournament, The Army Pageant held in 1910 at Fulham Palace, saw a re-enactment of this feat, with Masterson portraying the Sergeant.